 CaribCoin Inc. will legally act as token-issuer and, as such, provide the necessary technology and governance services to the Governance Authority.
-An application for a Virtual Asset Service Provider licence in the Cayman Islands is being prepared.
+An application for a Virtual Asset Service Provider licence in the Cayman Islands is being submitted.

-The technical expertise and visionary leadership of Carib\$ is driven by a dynamic group of visionaries, technology experts, governance gurus, and finance professionals, who are committed to redefining Caribbean payments.
+The technical expertise and visionary leadership of Carib\$ is driven by a dynamic group of visionaries, technology drivers, governance experts, and finance professionals, who are committed to redefining Caribbean transfers.
 The technical expertise and visionary leadership behind Carib\$ stems from: